XXX000-design/AgeTransGan/README.md

 **Samples:** *Made by the AgeTransGAN for age regression and progression.
 The face in the red bbox is the input, and the rest are generated aged faces, all in 10242 pixels.*

-**Abstract:** *We propose the AgeTransGAN for facial age transformation.
-The proposed AgeTransGAN is composed of an encoder, a decoder, a discriminator, an age classifier and a face expert.
-The encoder converts an input image with a target age label to an identity latent code and an age latent code.
-The decoder, developed upon the StyleGAN2 synthesis network, takes the identity latent code and the age latent code as input to generate a face which preserves the input identity and is at the target age.
-The discriminator is made of the proposed Conditional Multilayer Projection (CMP) for better age feature extraction by the incorporation of the target age label into the age feature.
-The age classifier enhances the desired age classification, and the face expert guarantees the preservation of the input identity on the output.
-The novelties of this study include the following: 1) The CMP discriminator built upon multilayer age feature fused with the label-conditional projection; 2) A new architecture developed on a latest style transfer network for achieving identity-preserving facial age progression and regression in a unified framework; 3) The high-resolution facial age transformation with a competitive performance compared to state-of-the-art approaches.*
+**Abstract:** *We propose the AgeTransGAN for facial age transformation and the improvements to the metrics for performance evaluation.
+The AgeTransGAN is composed of an encoder-decoder generator and a conditional multitask discriminator with an age classifier embedded.
+The generator exploits cycle-generation consistency, age classification and cross-age identity consistency to disentangle the identity and age characteristics during training.
+The discriminator fuses age features with the target age group label and collaborates with the embedded age classifier to warrant the desired age traits made on the generated images.
+As many previous work use the Face++ APIs as the metrics for performance evaluation, we reveal via experiments the inappropriateness of using the Face++ as the metrics for the face verification and age estimation of juniors.
+To rectify the Face++ metrics, we made the Cross-Age Face (CAF) dataset which contains 4000 face images of 520 individuals taken from their childhood to senior hood.
+The CAF is one of the very few datasets that offer much more images of the same individuals across large age gaps than the popular FG-Net.We use the CAF to rectify the face verification thresholds of the Face++ APIs across different age gaps.
+We also use the CAF and the FFHQ-Aging datasets to compare the age estimation performance of the Face++ APIs and an age estimator made by our own, and propose rectified metrics for performance evaluation.
+We compare the performance of the AgeTransGAN and state-of-the-art approaches by using the existing and rectified metrics.*